Rbrown1092/diceroller/README.md

 # diceroller
-a multiple dice rolling simulator for multiple needs
+a dice rolling simulator for multiple needs

 The Dice roller will roll, store, and display dice rolls from a d2 - d20 dice